 She says: “The way we communication now is different to the copper era and the industry operates differently.
 We haven’t changed our definition of what is a network operator or what is a service provider and what their obligations are.

 “The new law is simply a matter of updating the rules for a digital world.
 What hasn’t changed is the importance of real time interception for law enforcement.
 The police are dependent on real time interception to tackle crime”.

-Adams says contrary to what some critics say, the new law does not open backdoors or give the GCSB fresh powers: “It doesn’t related to stored data or cloud computing.
+Adams says contrary to what some critics say, the new law does not open backdoors.
+Nor does it give the GCSB fresh powers: “It doesn’t related to stored data or cloud computing.
 Interception requires a single warrant to cover a single person”.

-The TICS legislation has come under fire from industry players and from international companies like Google and Microsoft who saw the laws as imposing new constants and said it presented them with a serious legal conflict.
+The TICS legislation has come under fire from industry players and from international companies like Google and Microsoft.
+They see the laws as imposing new constants and say it presents them with a serious legal conflict.
 Demands from New Zealand agencies to turn over information elsewhere in the world could see them break local privacy and confidentiality laws.